Working with black-footed cats in South Africa. This one is tranquilized and was to be fitted with a collar.

 - In the third lynx project, studied Eurasian lynx habitat and prey selection with GPS-collared lynx at Grimsö wildlife research station

-- Censused otters since 2002 in Värmland and 2007 in Västerbotten
+- Censused otters for many years beginning in 2002 in Värmland, and also 2007 in Västerbotten

 - Censused moose, roe deer, capercaillie, hare, lynx and marten by tracks, droppings and by helicopter throughout Sweden